vault713/grinbox/README.md

 ```

 Note that Alice needs to provide a number of grinbox headers to the post command:
-1. Grinbox-Port-From - the public port originating the slate, this is where Bob can post a slate back to Alice
+1. Grinbox-Port-From - the public port originating the slate, this is where Bob can post a slate back to Alice in response
 2. Grinbox-Signature - the proof that Alice indeed has access to read from port specified in 1
 3. Grinbox-Port-To - Bob's public port where the slate would be posted
-4. Grinbox-Slate-TTL - the slate TTL in seconds, afterwhich the slate is not guaranteed to persist in the relay
+4. Grinbox-Slate-TTL - the slate TTL in seconds, after which the slate is not guaranteed to persist in the relay

-As well as to provide the slate json in the body of the message (i.e. @LOCAL_SLATE_FILE should point to a local slate file previously generated with `./grin wallet send -d LOCAL_FILE`)
+As well as to provide the slate json in the body of the message (i.e. @LOCAL_SLATE_FILE should point to the local slate file previously [generated through the Grin wallet](https://github.com/mimblewimble/docs/wiki/How-to-use-grin#sending-and-receiving-grins-offline)).

-## Get Slate
+### Get Slate

 Bob can now get the slate posted in his *relay port* by executing the following command: